Staff

 Read More

-As the VCA’s Deputy Director, Casey Polczynski, Ph.D. has served the Commonwealth’s arts and culture sector for over twelve years currently overseeing the agency’s operations, information technology, federal appropriations, and accessibility.
+As the Virginia Commission for the Arts’ Deputy Director, Casey Polczynski, Ph.D. has served the Commonwealth’s arts and culture sector for over twelve years currently overseeing the agency’s operations, information technology, federal appropriations, and accessibility.
 Before taking on this executive leadership role, she served as the Artists in Education Coordinator overseeing a portfolio of arts education and fellowship grant programs, as well as the teaching artist roster and Poetry Out Loud program.
 With over 20 years of experience as an educator, Casey has developed and lead community-based arts education programs as well as taught at all levels of Pre-K-12 both nationally and internationally specializing in curriculum development, mentoring student teachers, and leading new curriculum initiatives such as the International Baccalaureate Program.
 Casey earned her B.F.A. in Sculpture and Education from Seton Hill University, a M. Ed. in Curriculum and Instruction from Lesley University, and a Ph.D. in Education from Walden University.
 A native of Pittsburgh, Pennsylvania, Casey enjoys podcasts, volunteering, and traveling with friends and family.

 VCA Logo Primary